guimais/mapslink/README.md

-# 🌍 MapsLink
+﻿# 🌍 MapsLink

 **MapsLink** is an interactive web platform designed to help users discover **companies, job opportunities, and events directly on a map**, starting with **Campinas (SP, Brazil)** and expanding to broader regions.

-It connects people and businesses using geolocation, dynamic filtering, and a clean, responsive interface — built with performance, simplicity, and modular structure in mind.
+It connects people and businesses using geolocation, dynamic filtering, and a clean, responsive interface â€” built with performance, simplicity, and modular structure in mind.

 ---

-## 🏗️ Project Overview
+## 🗺️ Project Overview

 MapsLink is a fully front-end project built for academic and professional development.
 It explores **web mapping**, **data visualization**, and **user-centered design**, combining technical skills with practical use cases and intuitive interaction.